Tax Guide for Sellers of Firearm and Ammunition Products

 Recordkeeping

-You must retain records for at least four years from the time the tax is due unless we give you written authorization to destroy them sooner.
-For additional information regarding record retention, please see our Keeping Records webpage, publication 76, Audits , and Regulations 1698, 3501, and 4901.
+You must keep records for at least four years from the time the tax is due unless we give you written authorization to destroy them sooner.
+For additional information regarding record retention, see our Sales and Use Tax Records (Publication 116) webpage, publication 76, Audits, and Regulations 1698, 3501, and 4901.

-To facilitate the recordkeeping of your CFET exempt sales, you may use a CDTFA-230-FET, Firearm and Ammunition Excise Tax Exemption Certificate for Peace Officers and Law Enforcement Agencies
+You may use CDTFA-230-FET, California Firearm and Ammunition Excise Tax Exemption Certificate for Peace Officers and Law Enforcement Agencies to help with your CFET exempt sales recordkeeping.

 Updating Your Business Information

-You can update your business information through our online services.
+You can update your business information through our Online Services.
 Log in using your username and password and select the account you want to update.
-Select More under the I Want To section, then select the option you are requesting to update under Account Maintenance.
+Select More under the I Want To section, and then select the option you are requesting to update under Account Maintenance.

 Online Services